universal-ctags/ctags/docs/internal.rst

 Usage
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-See a commit titled with "Yacc: run C parser in the areas where code is written in C".
+See a commit titled with "`Yacc: run C parser in the areas where code is written in C <https://github.com/universal-ctags/ctags/commit/757673f>`_".
 I applied promise API to the Yacc parser.

 The parser for host language must track and record the ``start`` and the ``end`` of a guest language.
 Pairs of ``line number`` and ``byte offset``